warber0x/Fluvver/README.md

 ### Script Overview:

-The provided script facilitates the extraction of pertinent information regarding the SDK and flutter engine utilized within Flutter APKs.
-Doesn't support IPA apps for now.
+The provided script facilitates the extraction of pertinent information regarding the SDK and flutter engine utilized within Flutter mobile apps.

 ### Purpose:

-This script was developed in response to the challenges encountered while attempting to reverse-engineer a Flutter APK.
+This script was developed in response to the challenges encountered while attempting to reverse-engineer a Flutter mobile app.
 The primary aim was to find the specific SDK and Flutter engine versions employed.
 Additionally, it was necessary to circumvent SSL and accommodate varying architectures.
 The key objective was to identify the version details and conduct reconnaissance effectively.

 ### Utility: